goyalpramod/MLMCM/docs/chapter-1/Introduction_to_Linear_Algebra.md

 [IMAGE](Lines being added together)

 Now that we understand what linear algebra means, how do we use it?
 First we need a place to draw our lines right.
 That's the coordinate system.
+(Catesian plane)

 It is a 2d grid.
 With an origin on which we can draw straight lines.